atamgbo/atamgbo/README.md

 <h1>Hey there!
-I'm a Data Professional with 6 years of experience working on ETL, Analytics, and Visualization Projects across various domains.
-Below are samples of some projects and tools I've utilized. <br/><a
+I'm a Data Professional with 6 years of experience working on ETL, Analytics, and Visualization Projects across various domains. <br/><a
 href="https://github.com/atamgbo"></a></h1></a></h1>
 <h2>👨‍💻 Data Projects:</h2>